dotCMS/core/docker/dev-env/README.md

 ```

 #### Clone demo with UserID/Password
 This pulls down the assets and a SQL dump that is then imported into the new dotCMS instance.
-You will need to login with the same
-credientals that are used in the target environment.
+You will need to login with the same credentials that are used in the target environment.
 ```
 docker run --rm \
 --pull always \